Prep volleyball: Okay one and out at state

 The Lady Mustangs scored the first two points of the match, then went on to lose 25-8, then never led the rest of the way, falling in three sets, 25-14, 25-13, at Sapulpa High School.

-The sixth seed ends its season at 15-16.
-Third-seed Crossings (21-13) moves on to Friday’s semifinals against
+The sixth seed ends its season in the quarterfinals at 15-16.
+Third-seed Crossings (21-13) moves on to Friday’s semifinals against Rejoice Christian or Corn Bible Academy.

 “I thought given the start we would settle into this,” Okay coach Andrea Collins said.
 “But honestly the youngness of my team showed, having just two that had ever played in a state tournament match and I think nerves might have gotten the best of us today.”